-It’s been 10 years since the Canadian designer Rad Hourani first made waves with his namesake unisex line in Paris.
+It’s been 10 years since the Canadian interdisciplinary artist Rad Hourani first made waves with his namesake unisex line in Paris.
 All these years later we are still feeling the aftershocks as the rest of the fashion world finally catches up.
 You don’t have to look far now to find contemporary brands playing with notions of gender-bending, fluidity, and androgyny, and merging men’s and women’s collections on the runway.
 In those years since

 2007, Hourani has perfected the technique behind his original philosophy that we should be living existences that are, above all else, limitless.
 His work and unwavering quality have not gone unnoticed—in 2013, he designed the first unisex haute couture collection recognized by the Chambre Syndicale de la Haute Couture.
 Now fully devoted to his couture collections, collaborations, photography, and fine-art projects, Hourani tells all as he challenges us to see the world as he does: as one of neutrality.